Lakkundi: Stepwells

-Lakkundi has a number of step wells, some functioning as water tanks for the temples.
+Lakkundi has many stepwells (101 of them to be exact), some functioning as water tanks for the temples.
 These are artistically built with small canopied niches enshrining lingas.
-The Chateer Bavi, Kanne Bavi and Musukina Bavi are architecturally significant and popular for their artwork and carvings.
+The Chateer Bavi, Kanne Bavi, and Musukina Bavi are architecturally significant and popular for their artwork and carvings.

 Inscriptions

 Over two dozen Kannada and Sanskrit inscriptions from different Hindu dynasties have been found at Lakkundi.
-These describe gifts and donations, donor names and which social classes these donors came from, the ritual and cultural aspects of their times and the socio-political contexts of medieval era Karnataka.
-Some of these are important to help establish the Jain heritage in Karnataka during the rule of these dynasties.
-Some of these include:
+These describe gifts and donations, the names of donors and the social classes they came from, the ritual and cultural aspects of their times, and the socio-political context of medieval Karnataka.
+Some of these are important for establishing the history of Jain heritage in Karnataka during the rule of these dynasties.
+Key inscriptions include: